ALF Brief Supports Supreme Court Review of “Justice Delayed is Justice Denied” Appeal

 ALF’s petition-stage amicus brief was authored by ALF Executive Vice President & General Counsel Lawrence S. Ebner, and filed jointly with Ilya Shapiro, Vice President & Director of the Cato Institute’s Robert A. Levy Center for Constitutional Studies.
 Cato Research Fellow William Yeatman also contributed to the brief.
 The brief urges the Supreme Court to grant review because (i) the question of whether federal district courts have jurisdiction to consider structural constitutional claims concerning independent federal agencies’ administrative enforcement proceedings is exceptionally important; (ii) the majority’s ambivalent opinion, coupled with the strong dissenting opinion, cries out for further review; and (iii) district courts have not been impliedly stripped of federal question jurisdiction, including because delayed judicial review of structural constitutional claims cannot be meaningful.

-The petition for a writ of certiorari is pending.
+The Supreme Court granted the petition for a writ of certiorari on January 24, 2022.

 Lawrence S. Ebner, Executive Vice President & General Counsel, Atlantic Legal Foundation (email@example.com)

 Date Originally Posted: August 17, 2021